cse442equipsavy/equipsavy/README.md

 -	Can add/remove  TA’s from a class

 ##Department features:
--	Can add/remove instructors from a from a course
+-	Can add/remove instructors from a course

 ##Software:
 -	Used a firebase console as the backend to the website.